PolarisTLX/react-redux-book-library/README.md

 ### Installing

-* clone the repo
+* Clone the repo
 * cd into the folder
-* run `npm install`
+* Run `npm install` and `npm run client-install` to install the necessary packages

 ### Serve Project

-Run the server with the following command:
+Run the servers with the following command:

 ```
 npm run dev